Classes

 }

 Methods are defined the same way as normal functions.
-There is no need to add the this argument manually.
+There is no need to add the `this` argument manually.&#x20;

 class ClassName {